codeby-vrosell/BIOLEECH/README.md

 1. Add the scripts to your Unity project under `Assets/Scripts/`.
 2. Assign required references (e.g., `Camera`, `Animator`, `TextMeshProUGUI`, `ParticleSystem`) in the Inspector.
 3. Configure public settings for gameplay mechanics (speeds, ranges, durations, etc.).
-4. Ensure that dependent scripts (e.g., `FPControllerWeapon`, `ScrapWeaponController`) are present in the scene.
+4. Ensure that dependent scripts (e.g., `FPControllerWeapon`, `SlimeWeaponController`) are present in the scene.
 5. Review script-specific READMEs (if available) for detailed usage notes.

 ## Notes & Recommendations